Inforensics/osint-user-discovery/README.md

 ## Contact

-For bug reports and feature requests, please open an issue on this repository or contact jascha@inforensics.ai.
+For bug reports and feature requests, please open an issue on this repository